dmbarbour/wikilon/docs/AwelonLang.md

 ### Named Local Variables

 An intriguing opportunity for editable views is support for local variables, like lambdas and let expressions.
 This would ameliorate use cases where point-free programming is pointlessly onerous, such as working with fixpoints or algebraic math expressions.
 It also supports a more conventional programming style where desired.
-Consider a lambda syntax of form:
+Consider a let or lambda syntax of form:

-        \ X Y Z -> CODE ==  ["X Y Z"(:λ)](a2)d CODE'
+        \ X Y Z -> CODE ==  "\X Y Z"(a2)d CODE'

 This plucks three items off the stack, giving them local names within `CODE`.
-On the right hand side, the lambda comment - `["X Y Z"(:λ)](a2)d` - enables us to later recover the variable names and lambda structure when we decompile for future edits.
+On the right hand side, the special comment - `"\X Y Z"(a2)d` - enables the view to later recover the variable names for future edits.
 We can compute `CODE' = T(Z, T(Y, T(X, CODE)))` using a simple algorithm:

         T(X, E) | E does not contain X      => d E T(X, X)                             =>